 Switching to locally stored data doesn't prevent Furkot from using the Internet connection to populate the Sleep , Eat , and Find drawers.

 When you turn on the Cache OSM maps for offline use option, the visible portion of the map will be stored locally.
-As you pan and zoom the map Furkot will update the cache as long as you are viewing your trip over the alternative road map.
+As you pan and zoom the map Furkot will update the cache.

 You can also request the entire map corresponding to your trip itinerary: on the device you intend to use without the Internet connection, click the Sync Map button in the Trip drawer and Furkot will start downloading the map.